City Botanic Gardens Riverwalk and River Hub

 Using the river hub

-Users of the inner fingers of the pontoon are permitted to stay for a period of up to 2 hours – bookings are not required.
+Users of the inner fingers of the pontoon are permitted to stay for a period of up to two hours.
+Bookings are not required.

-The inner pontoons are intended for passive and recreation craft of up to 25 tonnes.
+The inner pontoons are intended for passive and recreational craft of up to 25 tonnes.

 The outer face of the outer pontoon is intended for use by commercial and tour boat vessels of up to 200 tonnes.
-If pre-booked, tour boat operators will be allowed to stay for a period of up to 30 minutes for pick-up and drop-off.
+If pre-booked, tour boat operators can stay for a period of up to 30 minutes for pick-up and drop-off of passengers.
+To make a booking, complete the online booking form.

 Council has erected signage onsite to ensure users are able to familiarise themselves with safe on-water conduct before using the facility.